 The Government of India placed Yes Bank under moratorium and capped withdrawals for a month, while the RBI superseded the Board of the private lender citing a steady decline in its financial position.
 The Ministry of Finance took the decision after considering an application submitted by the Reserve Bank of India, said a ministry statement on Thursday (5th March 2020) evening.
 The moratorium will last till April 3, 2020, and all legal proceedings against the bank will stay during the period, it said.
 The bank is not allowed to pay any depositor more than Rs 50,000 without written permission from the RBI during the period of moratorium.

 We were continuously monitoring this problem since May-2019 last year when rating agencies downgraded the bank’s ratings twice in a row.

-Debt Funds holding Yes Bank in their portfolio were not part of our recommended list since June 2019 and has resulted in a minuscule (about 0.25%) of our total corpus exposed to Yes Bank debt papers.
-The Yes Bank fiasco reinforces the need of an advisor while making an investment decision.
-Apart from the initial investment, it is constant tracking which is critical in a highly dynamic environment that we live in these days.
+Debt Funds holding Yes Bank in their portfolio were not part of our recommended list since June 2019 and have resulted in a minuscule (about 0.25%) of our total corpus exposed to Yes Bank debt papers.
+The Yes Bank fiasco reinforces the need for a mutual fund distributor while making an investment decision.
+Apart from the initial investment, it is constant tracking which is critical in the highly dynamic environment that we live in these days.